Teams, tales and tips – a guide to the local game

-Home of England’s rugby union champions in 2014 and arguably the oldest club in cricket’s County Championship, close to the current British Grand Prix circuit of Silverstone, Northampton does not lack for national and international status as far as sport is concerned.
+Home of England’s recent champions in rugby union and arguably the oldest club in cricket’s County Championship, close to the British Grand Prix circuit of Silverstone, Northampton does not lack for national and international status as far as sport is concerned.

 In football, though, Northampton is best known for dramatic failure.
-Representing a historic market town, Northampton Town had been bumbling along in the lower rung of the Football League for decade after decade, sharing the cricket ground since their formation in 1897.
+Representing a historic market town, Northampton Town have spent decade after decade bumbling along in the lower rung of the Football League, sharing the cricket ground from their formation in 1897 to the opening of the Sixfields Stadium nearly a century later.

-All of a sudden, promotion in alternate seasons saw The Cobblers zoom from Fourth to First Divisions in five years – then back down again in four.
+For five crazy years, however, promotion in alternate seasons saw the Cobblers zoom from the Fourth to the First Division – and then back down again in four.
 This record rise and fall ran from 1960-61 to 1969-70, rounded off by George Best scoring six goals for Manchester United at the County Ground in an 8-2 cup whitewash that has lived long in the memory.

 A return to regular underachievement in a crumbling, three-sided shared stadium then saw Northampton accumulate a large build-up of debt, not backed with the property collateral other clubs had.
 Disgruntled Cobblers fans met to discuss their gripes – followed by a public meeting in 1992.